WhenWen/WhenWen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-这里是温凯越。

-I'm currently a junior student at Yao Class IIIS Tsinghua University, major in Computer Science.

-My research interest spans across multiple areas on machine learning.
+As a junior student at Yao Class IIIS Tsinghua University majoring in Computer Science, I am passionately pursuing my research interests that span multiple areas of machine learning.

-Theoretically, I am interested in the optimization dynamics of deep neural networks and the implicit bias different optimization methods yield.
-I am also conducting research on statistics and causality.
+Theoretically, my curiosity is piqued by the optimization dynamics of deep neural networks and the implicit bias that different optimization methods yield.
+In addition, I have conducted research on statistics and causality, which I believe are vital for unlocking the full potential of machine learning.

-Empirically, I mainly focus on neuron level understanding of natural language processing model.
-I am also working on an interdisciplinary project leveraging machine learning in cryptography.

-Feel free to contact me via email!
+My current empirical research centers on developing a granular understanding of natural language processing models, with a focus on analyzing the behavior of individual components.
+Additionally, I am also involved in an interdisciplinary project that leverages machine learning in cryptography, which has been an exciting and rewarding experience.

+If my research interests align with yours, I would love to hear from you!
+Please feel free to contact me via email to discuss any opportunities or collaborations.